Andonome/lk/vision/graph-easy.md

 ---
-title: "Easy Network Graph"
+title: Easy Network Graph
-tags: [ "flowchart" ]
+tags:
+- flowchart
 ---
 Set up a file like this, called `troubleshooting.txt`.